portons/react-native-anime/README.md

 * opacity

 # Parallel execution
-EasyAnimations groups animation properties and execute them at once.
+Anime groups animation properties and execute them at once.

 ```javascript
     this.easy